thopdev/ThopDev.Generators/src/ThopDev.Generator.Blazor.Routes/Readme.md

 [![Nuget (with prereleases)](https://img.shields.io/nuget/vpre/ThopDev.Generator.Blazor.Routes)](https://www.nuget.org/packages/ThopDev.Generator.Blazor.Routes/)

+# Warning!
+This package is still in beta!
+_I'm working hard to improve this package but it still contain bugs.
+If you find any please contact me so we can fix it!_

 # Usage
 To start define the routes on the code behind component.
 Currently no support for .razor page.
 Example: